dps923/winter2017/assignments/a7-three-small-apps.md

 ### Storyboard and controller work
 On the storyboard, the existing navigation controller and view controller can be deleted.
 We will need a single scene, a standard view controller, so you can leave that on the storyboard, if you wish.

 Add a new view controller (Swift) code file to the project.
 Its name will not matter much, so you can name it "TourHome" or something like that.
-Adopt the UITextFieldDelegate protocol (for keyboard handling).
+Adopt the WebServiceRequestDelegate.

+> More work on this
+> add code to wsr
+> iso 8601 date

 It will need a reference to the model.
 While you're thinking about this, edit the app delegate, and set a reference to this new view controller, instead of the original nav + table view.